RavinSG/obsidian-cyber/Threat Vector.md

 Supply chain attacks may also target software providers inserting vulnerabilities into software before it is released or deploying backdoors through official updates and patching mechanisms.
 Attackers who infiltrate [[Managed Service Providers]] (MSPs) may also be able to use their access to the MSP network to leverage access that the MSP has to its customers' systems.

-Other issues may also arise in the supply chain, particularly if a *vendor fails to continue to support a system* that the organization depends on, fails to *provide required system integrations*, or *fails to provide adequate security for outsourced code development or data*
+Other issues may also arise in the supply chain, particularly if a *vendor fails to continue to support a system* that the organisation depends on, fails to *provide required system integrations*, or *fails to provide adequate security for outsourced code development or data*
 *storage*.